halliej/healthchecker/readme.md

 **Logging**
 ##
 When running in automatic mode log files are created for test status and test latency.
-These logs are rotaed daily and can be found in the logs directory named:
+These logs are rotated daily and can be found in the logs directory named:

 + *yyyy-mm-dd-teststatus.log*   - same status reported via the web endpoint
 + *yyyy-mm-dd-testlatency.log*  - time in milliseconds each test took to run